Evan-Evans/Beta-Mixture-Model/README.md

 	if(is.null(mat.list[[1]])) mat.list <- list(meth.count) else mat.list <- c(mat.list, list(meth.count))
 }

-# see what the data looks like for the cell j of region i in meth.count, here it will be 5th cell, Ser6
+# see what the data looks like for cell j of region i in meth.count, here we take the last cell (j=5 in this case, that is 5th cell, Ser6) as an example
 # rows represent all CpG sites in region i of cell j, columns represent the methylated calls and total calls
 meth.count
       [,1] [,2]